-Any North Vancouver condo pre-delivery inspection should not be done casually, but with due care.
-This is your chance as the new condo buyer to carefully look at the quality of the build and hold the contractor accountable.
+Abstract: A new condo pre-delivery inspection should not be done casually, but with due care.
+This is the buyer’s chance to review the build for deficiencies.

 Recently we accompanied a client on their new condo pre-delivery inspection (PDI) in North Vancouver.
 The client was a single person who did not feel comfortable walking through the PDI with only the developer’s representative.
 Fortunately the client had done an online search and realized their limitations, which were: